dessygil/des-personal-site/README.md

 - change the color of the topics to make them stand out more
 - add emailjs
 - build better documentation
+- make items ease in and out
+- change the read more in blog post to resemble the projects with a link at the top
+- update the job descriptions with the better one I have made
+- molecules psinning with be my loading page